stevenhalverson/stevenhalverson/README.md

 👉 For more about my background and career journey, please visit my [LinkedIn](https://www.linkedin.com/in/sghalverson).

-🤖 I use ChatGPT as a coding assistant — like Stack Overflow or docs — but always engage and learn from the code I write.
+🤖 I use ChatGPT as a coding and writing assistant — like Stack Overflow, docs, or (gasp!) this readme — but always engage and learn from the code I write.